algb12/Commentia/README.md

 # Commentia – Documentation

-Commentia is a plug-in which adds a comment functionality to any webpage, and does not require any database.
-It is flat file, uses JSON files to store data, and only requires PHP, GD, the JSON module, and Composer for PHP (both, GD and php-json usually come preinstalled by default, Composer is easy to install).
+Commentia is a plugin which adds a comment functionality to any webpage, and does not require any database server, but uses a flat file, SQLite3 DB to store data, and only requires PHP, GD, the SQLite3 module installed/enabled on the server, and Composer for PHP dependency bootstrapping and autoloader generation (both, GD and SQLite3 module usually come preinstalled by default, Composer is easy to install).

-One may wonder, what is the point of a comment plugin, if CMSes with commenting functionality already exist?
-Some people prefer to have a static website without any CMS, and still want commenting functionality.
+Even though CMSs with commenting functionality already exist, some people prefer to have a static website without any CMS, and still want commenting functionality.
 This plugin caters for these kinds of people.
+Also, this plugin is fully self-contained, that is, comments and users don't get stored in the website database, if it runs on one.

 The following is a short documentation for Commentia, serving as a quick getting started guide, and providing some background information on its technical workings: